Main Navigation

 How to apply section

-East of England Ambulance Service NHS Trust (EEAST) is keen to discuss the roles of Non-executive Director and Associate Non-executive Director with experienced strategic leaders who have the requisite experience, skills and resilience as well as the relationship building and inspirational leadership capabilities to support the required cultural change and organisational transformation.
+East of England Ambulance Service NHS Trust (EEAST) is keen to discuss the role Chief Executive Officer with experienced strategic leaders who have the requisite experience, skills and resilience as well as the relationship building and inspirational leadership capabilities to support the required cultural change and organisational and wider system transformation in creating an exemplar ambulance service.

 Your background is not important and EEAST welcomes candidates with relevant experience of leading turnaround organisations with cultural challenges through a period of significant change.

 It’s an exciting and challenging time for EEAST and its partner organisations.
-If you would like to play a valuable part in the future of East of England Ambulance Service NHS Trust, we would very much like to hear from you.
+If you would like to play a valuable part in the future of East of England Ambulance Service NHS Trust and the six systems in which it operates, we would very much like to hear from you.

 Informal discussion